Safe Swimming Policy

 - During the session drink plenty of fluids, no alcohol or glass bottles.

-- No food to be consumed within the steam room or sauna.
+- No food to be consumed within the steam room.

-- Shaving, oils and lotions are prohibited in the steam room and sauna.
+- Shaving, oils and lotions are prohibited in the steam room.

 - If at any time you feel unwell, contact a member of staff or seek medical advice if necessary.

-You must not use the steam room or sauna if the following statements apply:
+You must not use the steam room if the following statements apply:

 - Under the age of 16 years.